-The purpose of formulating Corporate Governance policy is to establish best practice corporate governance principles in the functioning of Securities & Investment Co.
-BSC (c) (“the Bank” or “SICO”) and its subsidiaries.
+The purpose of formulating Corporate Governance policy is to establish best-practice corporate governance principles in functioning of SICO B.S.C (c) (“the Bank” or “SICO”) and its subsidiaries.

-This Corporate Governance policy provides frameworks for setting the principles of effective Corporate Governance in Securities & Investment Co.
-BSC © and its subsidiaries taking into the consideration of following:
+This Corporate Governance policy provides frameworks for setting the principles of effective Corporate Governance in SICO and its subsidiaries taking into the consideration of following:

-- Corporate governance principles issued by the Ministry of Industry and Commerce as "The Corporate Governance Code";
+- Corporate governance principles issued by the Ministry of Industry, Commerce and Tourism as "The Corporate Governance Code";

 - International best practice corporate governance standards set by bodies such as the Basel Committee for Banking Supervision; and

 - Principles incorporated in High Level Controls Module of the Central Bank of Bahrain